 For locating purposes, the package uses GPS satellites, the cellular network itself and even plain old Wi-Fi.
 All of these location points are being marked on a map and stored in history log, with punctual data such as date, street address, map coordinates and even speed.

-Another wonderful concept that we love, is the ability to send one final location information, when the child’s phone battery is getting critically low.
-All of these paired with the ability to track up to our devices, a nice and streamed user interface make it quite a variant.
-Oh, you can also message the kid right from the application itself, and the child receives a smaller variant of the app, which is able to sent alerts towards the main companion, alerts such as Come and Get me and so on.
+Another wonderful concept that we love is the ability to send one final location information when the child’s phone battery is getting critically low.
+All of these, paired with the ability to track up to our devices and a nice and streamed user interface, make it quite a variant.
+Oh, you can also message the kid right from the application itself, and the child receives a smaller variant of the app, which is able to send alerts to the main companion, alerts such as Come and Get me, and so on.

 OurPact – Android and iOS

-Among features users will find, the ability to manage the entire family through a single interface, with an administrator application being installed on the parents phone and counter-parts installed on devices used by children.
-Moreover, the parent receives a professional dashboard from were all the tweaking can be done.
+Among features, users will find the ability to manage the entire family through a single interface, with an administrator application being installed on the parent’s phone and counter-parts installed on devices used by children.
+Moreover, the parent receives a professional dashboard from where all the tweaking can be done.

-Las but not least, the parent can also set-up some standards and agreements with the kid (such as doing household chores) and once those activities are completed, they child can be rewarded or punished.
+Last but not least, the parent can also set up some standards and agreements with the kid (such as doing household chores), and once those activities are completed, the child can be rewarded or punished.

 MMGuardian – Android

 The MMGuardian application for Android goes up to the limit of parental control, allowing parents to block incoming calls and text during a set interval, but also monitor text messages that have been marked as alarming.
-Besides the usual time schedule that can be enforced on the device, a schedule in which apps cannot be used, Internet browsing is restricted and so on, this application can also locate the child in needed circumstances.
+Besides the usual time schedule that can be enforced on the device, a schedule in which apps cannot be used, Internet browsing is restricted.
+So on, this application can also locate the child in needed circumstances.

 Another hefty feature is the ability to manually block the child’s phone using a text message, in case the phone has been stolen.
 At the end of the day, the parent also has the possibility to receive a comprehensive report about the child’s phone usage and other interesting bits.

 When it comes to filtering, the parent can mark some applications as always restricted, while others can only be allowed from time to time.
-Internet browsing can also be filtered, with some pre-defined filters that can be enabled, or disabled.
-Some of these filters can be seen in the image above, and the monitor access to adult dating, alcohol and other dangerous internet-found subjects such as anorexia.
-Moreover, you could also set a children age range, which will then automatically filter websites.
+Internet browsing can also be filtered, with some pre-defined filters that can be enabled or disabled.
+Some of these filters can be seen in the image above, and they monitor access to adult dating, alcohol, and other dangerous internet-found subjects such as anorexia.
+Moreover, you could also set a children’s age range, which will then automatically filter websites.

 Lock2Learn – Android

-Lock2Learn is a free Android application that takes a different spin at parental control.
-For instance, the scheduled time-lock has been replaced by periodical quizzes and tests, based on multiple areas such as Math and English.
-Simply enough, only when these tests are being completed successfully the device will be unlocked.
+Lock2Learn is a free Android application that takes a different spin on parental control.
+For instance, the scheduled time lock has been replaced by periodical quizzes and tests based on multiple areas, such as Math and English.
+Simply enough, only when these tests are completed successfully will the device be unlocked.

-The application itself offers around 50 questions for free, which can be set for various knowledge levels, ranging from kindergarten thorough the eight grade.
+The application itself offers around 50 questions for free, which can be set for various knowledge levels, ranging from kindergarten through eighth grade.
 For more questions, parents will have to pay around $2 using in-app purchases.
-Settings-wise, parents can tweak how frequent tests will appear on the screen and how many questions will those tests contain.
+Settings-wise, parents can tweak how frequently tests will appear on the screen and how many questions those tests will contain.
 After unlocking, you can also set which apps are available for access and at the end of the day, a report on how much time your kid has spent with each up will be displayed.